kaitj/mrtpipelines/README.md

 ```

 #### <a name="container"></a> Containerized package
+This pipeline is also available within a container via both Docker and Singularity.

+To use the Docker container, run the following command:

+`docker pull kaitj/mrtpipelines`

-This pipeline is also available within a Singularity container.
-Currently, users will have to build the container via the Singularity recipe found in the singularity directory of this repository.
-Future updates will look to implement and support Docker.
+To use the Singularity container, users will have to build the container from the recipe found within the container directory.
+To do so, run the following command:

+`singularity build mrtpipelines_0.0.3.img Singularity.0.0.2`

+_Note: sudo may be required to pull or build container_

-<strong>_It is highly advised to run this pipeline through the Singularity container.
-Some functionality may be lost if run locally due to custom additions to depedencies, which may yet to be implemented in original software._</strong>
+<strong>_It is highly advised to run this pipeline through the available container.
+Some functionality may be lost if run locally due to custom additions to dependencies, which may yet to be implemented in original software._</strong>

 ### <a name="usage"></a> Usage